zhangyuanxun/dstm/README.md

 python run_lda.py --data_source bio --mode demo --run_mode start --num_iterations 50 --num_topics 50 --save yes
 python run_plsa.py --data_source bio --mode demo --num_iterations 50 --num_topics 50 --save yes
 ```
 (Note, I haven't optimized our program.
 So, it will be slow to train the model.
-In addition, for each domain, we have provided trained model under the outpu/ folder, you can directly use it.)
+In addition, for each domain, we have provided trained model under the output/ folder, you can directly use it.)

 ### Model Inference
-Model inference is to infer parameters of new dataset based on the trained model.
+The model inference is to infer parameters of the new dataset based on the trained model.
 The basic step to use model inference will be,
-- Run model parameters estimation (as described above) based on dataset from particular domain using esitmiation mode (est), and save the model file.
-Our program will automatically split the dataset into estimation part and inference part, and choose estimation part for trainning.
+- Run model parameters estimation (as described above) based on a dataset from a particular domain using estimation mode (est), and save the model file.
+Our program will automatically split the dataset into the estimation part and inference part, and choose the estimation part for training.
 ```
 python run_dstm.py --data_source bio --mode est --run_mode start --num_iterations 50 --num_topics 70 --save yes
 ```
-- Then, run
+- Then, run the model inference algorithm by changing the mode into inference(inf) and providing the name of model folder.
 ```
-python run_dstm.py --data_source bio --mode inf --run_mode start --num_iterations 50 --num_topics 50 --save yes
+python run_dstm.py --data_source bio --mode inf --model_folder XXXXXX
 ```

 ## Visualization
-Visualization or model representation are very important in unsupervised learning, which can help us to understand the latent patterns of our problem, and evaluate the feasibility of the model.
+Model visualization or model representation is very important in unsupervised learning, which can help us to understand the latent patterns of our problem, and evaluate the feasibility of our model.

-After model parameter estimation, the model files will be generated.
+After the model parameter estimation, the model files will be generated.
+Then, you can explore our model by using the visualization interfaces we provided.
+We have provided the pre-trained model for each domain (bioinformatics and neuroscience).

+- visualize the relationship between research topics, research tools, and research datasets.

+- visualize the trend of tools or datasets been investigated by researchers over the last ten years.

+- visualize the research topics in 2D-space for fiding similar topics among scientific communities, which could be applied to cross-domain.

 ## Model APIs